lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 ***Congratulations!!*** You have successfully completed this lab.
 Now you can go to Lab 4 where you will retrain the model.
 Please write down the following values as we will need them to complete Lab 4:
 -  ___Endpoint name___: In my case it is: `tuning-job-1-68b0d889fb234badb4-012-ef007be004-11-32-13-ep`.
 Plese refer to [_Deploy the best model_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%203/README.md#deploy-the-best-model) to find your value.
--  ___AutoML job name___: In my case it is: `automl-churn-22-13-32-04`.
+-  ___AutoMLJobName___: In my case it is: `automl-churn-22-13-32-04`.
 Plese refer to [_Launching the Amazon Sagemaker Autopilot Job_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%203/README.md#launching-the-amazon-sagemaker-autopilot-job) to find your value.